 Keeping the scope broad but simple, CareMore has established its Hospital at Home program with a modern twist on the house-call of the 1930s: sending a nurse practitioner to patients’ homes for in-person visits, with physician oversight provided virtually.
-The objective is to provide higher quality patient care while lowering costs and reducing repeat hospitalizations.
+The Objective is to provide higher quality patient care, while lowering costs and reducing repeat hospitalizations.

-With their first handful of OKRs, the team set ambitious enrollment goals for the program paired with expected improvements in health outcomes compared to those receiving standard care.
-CareMore’s plan looked well-considered on paper, but even the most thoughtful plans can fail in the field - especially when even the smallest change in behavior is required.
-For years, patients asked CareMore practitioners if they could receive follow-up care at home - so to the team’s surprise, initial referrals into the new program were very slow.
+With their first handful of OKRs, the team set ambitious enrollment goals for the program paired with expected improvements in health outcomes and compared to those receiving standard care.
+CareMore’s plan looked well-considered on paper, but even the most thoughtful plans can fail in the field — especially when even the smallest change in behavior is required.
+For years, patients asked CareMore practitioners if they could receive follow-up care at home — to the team’s surprise, initial referrals into the new program were very slow.

 “We had identified the success of the Hospital-at-Home program as a priority team OKR for 2019,” says Dr. Sashi Moodley, Medical Director at CareMore Health and head of the Hospital-at-Home team, and he knew it would require both a cross-departmental commitment to assess what was missing and a cross-departmental commitment to solving the problem.